Spocdoc/ace_mvc/bugs.md

   - the model (wrapping the doc) will always have the wrong version number

     this is confusing but doesn't cause errors because the client never sends version updates to the server and the model client has no transparency into the versioning

+  - there's no way to tell when/if a particular update has succeeded. you instead have to subscribe for the reject event then check if the doc is now inconsistent with the update you tried to apply. this is not great. the doc could have been rejected because of an earlier pending update

 # Server-side rendering